Risk Factors for Coronary Artery DiseaseSkip to the navigation

 - Family history: One or more of your close relatives have or had early CAD.

 - Gender: Men generally develop CAD 10 years earlier than women, although by age 60, CAD becomes the leading cause of death in both genders.
+Women have certain other things that may increase their risk.
+These include hormone therapy and pregnancy-related problems.

 - Age: People older than age 65 are more likely to have CAD.